cpphsstuco/cpphsstuco-grav/pages/01.home/_important-reminders/important-reminders.md

 ---

 ** Important Reminders **
 Bi Monthly meetings are required.
-See Schedule.
+See [Schedule](/schedule) for dates.